EWaterman/EWaterman.github.io/_posts/Ch4/0004-02-01-file-setup.md

 **The standard single issue comic is 6.625 x 10.25 inches after trim (6.875 x 10.5 inches full bleed)**.
 Check out this great [comic template](http://ka-blam.com/printing/templates/2010_comic_template.png) by Ka-blam for a visual representation of the standard page format.

 While that format is the established norm, by no means do you have to obey that standard.
 Comics come in all shapes and sizes.
+My preferred sizing for graphic novels is 6 x 9 inches but really you can do whatever size you want.
 Just note that not all printers support all page dimensions.
 Make sure to take that into consideration when reaching out to printers.

 Something to note is that **many artists like to draw at much higher sizes and scale their images down for printing**.
 This is so the shrunk down files look more crisp, and so the artist can have the option of printing larger images for things like posters.